MemTorch: An Open-source Simulation Framework for Memristive Deep Learning Systems: Algorithms and Models

-For the single-column case, the current through $g_m$, used to mirror a constant current $-(\bar{R}_{\text{ON}} + \bar{R}_{\text{OFF}})/2$ to each crossbar, is copied to each column and subtracted from all memristor columns.
-Here, a constant current can easily be realized using a diode-connected NMOSFET by adjusting the NMOSFET channel width so that it has a passive resistance $g_m$.
-From here on, we refer to the weight matrix representation methodology adopted, that is, weather two crossbars are used per layer, one crossbar is used per layer, or another configuration is used to represent weight matrices, as the parameter representation scheme.
+For the single-column case, the current through $g_m$, used to mirror a current $-2V / (\bar{R}_{\text{ON}} + \bar{R}_{\text{OFF}})$ to each crossbar, is copied to each column and subtracted from all memristor columns.
+This current can be realized using a diode-connected NMOSFET by adjusting the NMOSFET channel width so that it has a passive resistance $g_m$.
+From this stage forward, we refer to the weight matrix representation methodology adopted, that is, weather two devices are used to encode each weight, i.e, differential weight mapping, one device is used to encode each weight, or another configuration is used to encode weight matrices, as the parameter representation scheme.